Rune-W2/Blue-Axolotl-Detector/README.md

 # Usage

 This mod implements a /bad (blueaxolotldetector) command to the game that scans for a blue axolotl around the player.
 The /bad command also works on servers too for all releases.

-# Prerequisites

-You will need the latest release of the fabric loader for Minecraft version 1.20.1 which is available here: https://fabricmc.net/use/installer/ make sure to install the version for Minecraft 1.20.1

-You also need the latest release of the fabric api for version 1.20.1 available here: https://www.curseforge.com/minecraft/mc-mods/fabric-api/files